Print a list available of tasks and aliases:

 There are three ways for setting tasks configurations: interactive mode, command line parameters, and config files.

-See tasks docs for available config options on core tasks.
+See tasks docs for available config options on official tasks.

 -i argument to enable interactive/prompt mode: